-The Open a Folder button you see in the Locally Shared Documents section is deigned to let you link whole folders to grant Texpad access to its entire contents.
+The Link a Folder button you see in the Locally Shared Documents section is deigned to let you link whole folders to grant Texpad access to its entire contents.
 Sadly, as far as we have tested the Dropbox integration with Files app, this is not supported by Dropbox.

-The only way to make multi-file projects work in Texpad is to link all files of the project individually with Texpad using the above Open Files button.
+The only way to make multi-file projects work in Texpad is to link all files of the project individually with Texpad using the above Link Files button.
 This will seem cumbersome to most users and we share their frustration, but until Dropbox improve their integration within Files app, multi-file projects will have poor support.